 13. Yamuna River

 This is the second most polluted river in India after the Ganges.
 It boasts its source as the Himalayas, but the river gets more polluted as it moves.
-The major issue is the poor management of raw sewage by the Indian government.
+The contributing factor to the pollution is the poor management of raw sewage by the Indian government.
 There are few functional sewage plants in the city of New Delhi, which dampens the glory of the big capital city.

-Further, agricultural and industrial waste have also played a role in the pollution of the Yamuna.
-The river has been polluted so much that the establishment of water treatment might not reduce the level of toxicity in the river.
-More to this, unlike normal water with a pH level of 7, the pH level of the Yamuna is 11.
-This has been caused by traces of poison in the water, which has raised the pH.
+Agricultural and industrial waste have also played a role in the pollution of the Yamuna.
+The river has been so polluted that deploying water treatment efforts may not reduce toxicity.
+In fact, it’s so polluted that instead of returning a pH test of 7, it’s 11, with the high pH attributed to the traces of poison in the water.

 14. River Nile

-Egypt is the most populous, agricultural, and industrial country in the basin.
-Therefore, most sewage releases into the river take place in Lower Egypt.
-Nile pollutants are derived from sources such as industrial wastewater, oil pollution, municipal wastewater, and agricultural drainage, and include natural cyanotoxins.
+Egypt is the basin’s most populous, agricultural, and industrial country.
+Therefore, most sewage releases into the river occur in Lower Egypt.
+Nile pollutants are derived from industrial wastewater, oil pollution, municipal wastewater, and agricultural drainage and include natural cyanotoxins.

-Besides excessive water extraction from the River Nile for irrigation, growing saltwater incursion in coastal areas and the decline in the availability of fresh water in the delta region have created huge problems for species living in its waters.
+Beyond the excessive withdrawal of water from the River Nile for irrigation purposes, the escalating intrusion of saltwater in coastal zones and the diminishing accessibility of fresh water in the delta region have generated significant challenges for the aquatic species inhabiting its waters.

 15. Murray-Darling River

-The health of the River Murray is critical to the current and future wellbeing of South Australia.
-In the River Murray, the main water quality problems relate to water management and the need to maintain sufficient water levels in the main channel to limit saline inflows upstream and problems associated with Lower Murray Irrigated Reclaimed Area (LMRIA) discharges in the lower weir pool (downstream of Mannum).
+The health of the River Murray is critical to the current and future well-being of South Australian residents.
+Within the River Murray, predominant water quality issues stem from water management efforts to sustain adequate water levels in the primary channel.
+These measures are imperative to curbing saline inflows upstream.
+Additionally, challenges arise from the discharge of the Lower Murray Irrigated Reclaimed Area (LMRIA) in the lower weir pool downstream of Mannum.

 The other sources of pollution of concern to the EPA include: